Quick Navigation:

 1. Force quit from activity monitor...Full steps 2.
 Force quit from the Dock...Full steps |

-Learn how to force quit on Mac when apps become unresponsive, freeze, hang, and fail to close normally.
+Learn how to force quit on Mac when apps become unresponsive, freeze, or hang and fail to close normally.
 Even with the best Mac applications, situations like that can occur, and a "Force Quit" is necessary.

 A frozen app is one that fails to respond to normal commands such as quit.
-A quick solution is to force quit from the menu bar.
-See how to force quit on Mac when an app is frozen:
+To resolve this issue, one can force quit the app from the menu bar, which is a quick solution.

 Step 1.
 Select the Apple logo from the menu bar.